mctavisd/PotatoGenomeSizeDiversity/README.md

 # Summer 2026: Delaney McTavish-McHugh, Master's Thesis in Integrative Biology, University of Guelph

-## "Is genome size diversity in the Pinnatifida clade (Solanum L.): associated with climate?"
+## "Genome size diversity in the Pinnatifida clade (Solanum L.) is weakly associated with climatic niche"

-### NOTE: This is unfinished; all required scripts are present, but input files are required and some scripts requiree adjustment to different directories.
-Steps 5-7 are complete and reproducible.

 ### FILE INDEX: